Generic Name: carfilzomib (kar-FILZ-oh-mib)

 - Women of childbearing age should avoid becoming pregnant while being treated with carfilzomib.
 Be sure to use effective birth control while using carfilzomib.

-- Lab tests, including heart, liver, and lung function and complete blood cell counts, may be performed while you use carfilzomib.
+- Lab tests may be performed while you use carfilzomib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Carfilzomib may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
-If you think you may be pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using carfilzomib while you are pregnant.
-It is not known if carfilzomib is found in breast milk.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using carfilzomib.

 Possible side effects of carfilzomib: